Monthly Tech-Tip | No tracking! No ads! |

 Key phrases linking here: terra cotta, terra-cotta, terracotta - Learn more

 'Terra Cotta' (Italian for 'cooked earth') is red-burning earthenware ceramic.
 Structural terra cotta products are most familiar (e.g. brick, pipe, tile), however, this page is about terra cotta pottery, it has been made for thousands of years by indigenous cultures, most often unglazed.
 If glazed, high-lead-content mixtures have been traditional.
 It is fired at much lower temperatures than stoneware so, not surprisingly, it is not nearly as strong and durable.
-However, fired terra cotta ware has a better ability to withstand sudden temperature changes without cracking.
+However, fired terra cotta ware can often withstand sudden temperature changes without cracking.
 Other attractions include dramatically lower energy costs, less kiln wear-and-tear, the ability to achieve brighter colors and the ability to fire ware on stilts (and thus have glazed bottoms).
 If covered by a well-melted, well-adhered and well-fitted glaze, terra cotta can provide excellent service for functional ware.

-Terracotta is often used in industry to make sculptures, tile, planters, garden and architectural ware.
+Terracotta is often used in industry, as it has been throughout history, to make sculptures, brick, tile, planters, garden and architectural ware.
 When it is glazed, ware is often referred to as 'red earthenware'.
 Although Terra cotta fires red the actual raw clay can be brown, maroon, green or red (because of high iron oxide content).
 Red-burning low-fire clays are available almost everywhere.
 They are almost always very impure, contaminated by a range of fluxing-bearing minerals and iron oxide (which produces the red fired color).
 The contaminants act as fluxes, making the material fire much harder than would a mix of white burning clays at the same temperature.
 That being said, terra cotta clays do not develop fired maturity in their normal firing range of cone 06-04.
 Most stonewares, for example, have less than 2% porosity while earthenwares fired to cone 04 have about 10-12%.
 Terra cottas respond in a non-linear fashion to heating beyond cone 04, densifying and melting increasingly rapidly often warping and blistering by cone 01 and melting by cone 2 (technically this is referred to as "a narrow range between the points of incipient fusion and viscosity").
-Cone 04 is seen as the sweet-spot, a compromise between strength of higher temperatures and stability and red color of lower ones.
+Cone 04 is seen as the sweet spot, a compromise between strength of higher temperatures and stability and red color of lower ones.

 It is possible to create a more dense terra cotta at cone 04-03 by adding even small percentages of body frit (e.g. Ferro frit 3110 as used in Zero3 stoneware).
 Unfortunately, the increased maturity darkens the color to a deep solid brown and requires refitting of glazes and slips.
 And it can bubble boron blazes.
 One real benefit is that the frit increases thermal expansion so glazes will be less likely to craze.